Education in Suriname: Secondary education

 After finishing elementary school, children attend high school.
 In Suriname this is called voorgezet onderwijs (lit. "continued education").
 This level of education is divided in the onderbouw (introduction level), middenbouw (middle level) and bovenbouw ("last level").

-Onderbouw voortgezet onderwijs
+Lower secondary education

 The onderbouw or introduction level of voortgezet onderwijs (vo) is a two-year study; also called grade 9 and grade 10.
 This used to be the first and second year of Mulo and lbo.
 The curriculum consists of general high school subjects and vocational subjects.

 The Eenvoudig Technisch Onderwijs (ETO) is now simply called praktijkonderwijs (lit. "practical education").

 In grade 10 of the vo an exam is taken.

-Midden- and bovenbouw voortgezet onderwijs
+Middle and upper secondary education

 The middenbouw of the vo consists of grade 11 and 12.
 Here one can choose to go to the academic direction (vwo and havo) or the vocational side (mbo).

 The academic and vocational studies of the midden- and bovenbouw of vo consist of: